seobryn/bible-generator/docs/Architecture.md

 [
   {
     "chapter": 1, /* Chapter Number */
-    "verses": [
+    "title": "", /* Special Title for the chapter, not included yet, but yes in the future */ "verses": [
       {
-        "verse": 1, /* Verse Number */
+        "title": "", /* Special Title for the verse if applies, not included yet, but yes in the future */ "reference": "", /* Reference for the verse if applies, not included yet, but yes in the future  */ "verse": 1, /* Verse Number */
         "content": "En el principio creó Dios los cielos y la tierra." /* Verse content */ }